sebjwallace/jass/README.md

 ##### How?
 Simply include RSS, instantiate a RSS.Component, and use the Component instance method setStyles({ /* styles declared as object literal */ }).
 All of the API is inside the setStyles method using object literal syntax.
 The only additional (and optional) method is RSS.Event().

-Explore the Codepen exmaples and the ones below for more detail.
+Explore the Codepen exmaples and the ones above for more detail.

 The following examples will use React to demonstrate RSS features, although RSS could be used with any Framework, or simply using vanilla Javascript.